dnguyen800/jekyll-TeXt-theme/_infrastructure/home-automation-hub.md

 > - SmartThings device handlers
 > - [WebCoRE for SmartThings](https://wiki.webcore.co/) lets users build complex automations.
 The tool is almost as easy as writing English.
 > - Forum post detailing integration of SmartThings with Home Assistant using MQTT, written by yours truly!
-> - [Get started with Home Assistant!](https://www.home-assistant.io/getting-started/) Learn how to install and configure it, or just be overwhelmed.
+> - [Get started with Home Assistant!](https://www.home-assistant.io/getting-started/) Try out the [demo!](https://demo.home-assistant.io/#/lovelace/0) Learn how to install and configure it, or just be overwhelmed.
 > - [My Home Assistant configuration](https://github.com/dnguyen800/home-assistant-configuration-example) —great as a learning tool for building the UI.